nbpayne/deskandstudio-beta/extras.md

 **Inclusions:**

-- Internet via ADSL2+ WiFi (15MB/s downstream, 1MB/s upstream)
+- Internet via ADSL2+ WiFi (15Mbps downstream, 1Mbps upstream)
-- Seating for XX theatre style or XX cocktail style
+- Seating for 100 theatre style or 150 cocktail style
 - Whiteboard
-- Water/Tea &amp; Coffee
+- Water/Tea and Coffee
 - Unisex toilets
 - Catering is available from nearby cafes or you can BYO
 - 15 minutes from Sydney by bus